Honkytonk Man

-Honkytonk Man is a 1982 American comedy-drama musical western film set in the Great Depression.
+Honkytonk Man is a 1982 American musical western comedy-drama film set in the Great Depression.
 Clint Eastwood, who produced and directed, stars with his son, Kyle Eastwood.
 Clancy Carlile's screenplay is based on his 1980 novel of the same name.
 This was Marty Robbins' last appearance before he died.
 The story of Clint's character, Red Stovall, is loosely based on the life of Jimmie Rodgers.